-gion is characterized by broad U-shaped valleys with steep slopes projecting upwards for several hundred feet and capped by rounded or gently rolling hilltops.
-The northern and southern ends of the lake are lowlying areas representing a continuation of the lake valley in both directions.
+portion of the Appalachian Plateau Physiographic Province.
+The region is characterized by broad U-shaped valleys with steep slopes projecting upwards for several hundred feet and Western shore of Otisco Lake capped by rounded showing steep slope topography. or gently rolling hilltops.
+The northern and southern ends of the lake are low-lying areas representing a continuation of the lake valley in both directions.

 In general, steeper slopes or rises in elevation are found along the western side of the lake's mid-portion.
-The highest elevations in the watershed exceed 1700 feet and are found in its extreme southern, southeastern and southwestern portions.
+The highest elevations in the watershed exceed 1700 feet and are found in its extreme southern, southeastern, and southwestern portions.